Jump to content

 Obviously.
 Also if we use different archive tool, we might get different results as well.
 But I don't know if the non -zip archive tools(.rar, .7z, ) lessen the quality of the picture, but that seems doubtful.

 Thanks for the example.
-Now, then... ... see the .tbc looses it's efficiency partially little to the ideal .tis packaging where the mod folder is emptied of the excess files, aka the .tis files are moved to the game folder instead of copying them over.
+Now, then... :devil: ... see the .tbc looses it's efficiency partially little to the ideal .tis packaging where the mod folder is emptied of the excess files, aka the .tis files are moved to the game folder instead of copying them over.
 So the end result taken from the last line(ar6400):

 Download space in .zip archive file size 5990424: 5202229 vs. 1438537 (bytes, duh), difference per original file: ~62.8% .
 Or in other words the .tbc is about 3 times faster to download.